Seal of Biliteracy

 - Speaking more than one language improves cognitive function across the board, from planning and working memory to concentration and multitasking.
 (Source: New Scientist)

 The languages with the option for this recognition are based on the availability of assessments currently approved by the Illinois State Board of Education (ISBE).
-The current list includes Arabic, ASL, Bulgarian, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin Chinese, Polish, Portuguese, Russian, Spanish, Thai, and many more.
+The current list includes Arabic, ASL, Bulgarian, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin Chinese, Polish, Portuguese, Russian, Spanish, and many more.
 A full list of approved languages can be found on ISBE's website.
 Glenbrook South is able to offer tests for many of these languages.

 How does a student qualify for the State Seal?